0xPB/paul-bruno.fr/cv/cv_EN.md

 ## PROFESSIONAL EXPERIENCE

 **Siemens France <span class="iconify" data-icon="openmoji:flag-france"></span> - Solution Engineer Building Infrastructure & Automation** · Apprenticeship · 01/09/2023 – 28/08/2026
-- Development and deployment of a containerized application for maintenance contracts
+- Developed and deployed a Power Platform solution to automate maintenance contract workflows, replacing manual Excel processes and delivering 80% time savings.
 - Development and commissioning of an Extension Module (EM) for Desigo CC for a pharmaceutical client (85% time savings)
 - Migration and provisioning of the virtual machine fleet to VirtualBox and Hyper-V for the ATL Branch
 - On-site and remote technical support and interventions under service contracts for client sites